Vexera/documentation/docs/Intro.md

 # Documentation
 Welcome to Vexera's documentation page!

-Vexera is a **free Discord music bot** with lots of other **features**.
+Vexera is a **free Discord music bot** with lots of other features such as moderation for example.
 This documentation was made to assist users with using Vexera's features.
-The bot is made to be very simple to use and to get to what you want to do with it very fast.
+Vexera is intended to be easy to use by our users.

+If you have any questions, please do not hesitate to [join our community and support server by clicking here](https://discord.gg/f3qKB5Z).

 ## Topics:
 1. [Getting Started](/docs/gs)
 2. [FAQ](/docs/faq)
 3. [Music](/docs/music)